FrappaF/Blunt/README.md

 # values = [1,2,3,4,5,6,7,8,9,9]
 ```

-It's not mandatory to indicate the iterator variable and the iteration condition `[with i < 8]`.
+It's not mandatory to indicate the iterator variable and the iteration condition `[using i < 8]`.
 If it's not specified the compiler will iinstantiate a default `i` iterator that keeps growing until it reaches the end of list, so that it is possible to write only:

 ```(blunt)
 light values